JoshTumath/joshtumath-11ty/src/posts/2024-08-02-stripes-the-border-function-you-never-knew-you-needed.md

 - The `box-shadow` can't be offset.
 It must come out from the very edge of the box.
 If I want there to be a 2px gap between the edge of the box and the start of a shadow, that's not possible.

+I'm quite sure focus rings are not the only use case for `stripes()`, either.
+There are, no doubt, many aesthetic reasons why it would be useful to have a `border` made up of multiple stripes.

 ## A workaround

 As a workaround to the lack of support for `stripes()`, we had to use a mixture of `outline` and `box-shadow`.
 The outer stripe is the outline and the inner stripe is created by the shadow.